 Rebecca is a professional archaeologist and historic preservationist, amateur Celtophile, and lover of things old, wild, and botanical.
 She learned to make mead from a grad school friend in 2005.
 Since then, she has experimented with diverse botanically based flavors and has created numerous batches of mead with plants she has collected herself, including many that grow on the farm.

-May 9, 2026, 3 to 5 pm $60 per person.
+$60 per person.
 Price includes all supplies for starting a 1/2-gallon batch of mead.
-Approximately 2 hours.
-Register by May 2.
+2 hours.